step-security-bot/smbpasswd-web-light/README.md

 2. The container has to be linked to the SMB server;
 3. The environment variables are to are the following.
 	- `REMOTE`: (string; an IP or a domain name) The address of the remote SMB server;
+	- `HOST`: (string; an IP or a domain name) The hostname that requests are supposed to use.
+Add the port number is not standard;
 	- `VERBOSE`: (Optional; positive integer) When used, the logs will be verbose;
 	- `UNSAFE_DEVELOPMENT_MODE`: (Optional; string) **UNSAFE** to use only when you are developing.
 If the value is not the right one (embedded in the entrypoint file ; case-sensitive), the dev mode will not be enabled.
 Please, make